Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The flag of Moldova consists of three vertical stripes of blue, yellow, and red, with the national coat of arms in the center of the yellow stripe.
+Adopted on April 27, 1990, the flag reflects Moldova's historical and cultural identity, with the colors and symbols representing the nation's aspirations for peace, prosperity, and unity.

 Moldova information

-Area | 13,067 kmΒ² |
+Area 13,067 km²

 History of the Moldovan Flag